AnymouseProphet/anymouse/README.md

 ### The `tipa` option

-This is a binary option.
-When not specified or when specified as `tipa=no` then the `tipa` package is not loaded.
-When specified as `tipa` without a value or when specified as `tipa=whatever` where `wherever` is anything other than no, then the `tipa` package is loaded.
+This is a binary option, a value is not necessary.
+When not present then the `tipa` package is not loaded.

 The `tipa` package is needed to typeset IPA pronunciations.
 At this time, this package only supports using the IPA fonts that come as part of the `tipa`